 As I said before, there’s more to the Rubicon than you would think.
 In fact, there are zippers located under the armpits.
 These allow you to quickly dump heat when you get hot.
 Most jackets made by other companies that have this feature only have one zipper for each armpit.
 Patagonia however, has two zippers for each armpit.
 So… why is this important?
 Well, this allows for you to control how much heat you want to let out by zipping a larger or smaller gap.
 One thing I wish could be improved about the armpit zippers are the pull strings.
 It would be nice if they had rubber grip pads on the ends just like the other zippers on the jacket.
 If they were rubber, it would be much easier to zip and unzip them with gloves on.

-The hood of the rubicon is great because it’s helmet compatible.
+The hood of the Rubicon is great because it’s helmet compatible.
 That’s why there’s a drawstring in the back so you can tighten it around your helmet.
-In my opinion, I think it would be nice if the hood was removable just like the snow skirt.
-It’s not a big deal, but I simply think it would be a nice feature.
+In my opinion, I think it would be nice if the hood were removable just like the snow skirt.
+It’s not a huge deal, but I do think it would be a nice feature.

 In conclusion, you really can’t go wrong with the Rubicon.
 It keeps you warm, it’s breathable, and it looks good.
 If you ask me, this is more of a snowsport jacket because of the snow skirt and helmet compatible hood.
 Even though it’s more of a snowsport jacket, it can easily be worn as a casual jacket.
-I went skiing in for a week and never had an issue.
-It kept me warm, kept the snow out, it was very comfortable, and I never broke 0ut in a sweat.
+I went skiing in it for a week and never had a single issue.
+It kept me warm, kept the snow out, it was very comfortable, and I never broke out in a sweat.